nochinator/launch-out-of-blue/README.md

 ## Notes

 - I haven't tested with any configuration apart from my own configurations.
 One is arch linux with open-box and tint2.
 The other is 'Ubuntu' but with almost everything from ubutu removed with open-box and tint2 It *should* work with others but there's no gaurentee.
 Feel free to open pull requests and issues for these types of things, just keep in mind that **I WILL NOT FIX IT.** I will only test a pull request on my system.
-If it works on my system it will be merged.
+If it works on my system it will be merged.below
 - I created this app on the basis that I wanted it.
 I'm open-sourcing it cause I figured someone might find it useful.
 However I maintain it for my own usage, not for others.
 If you want a more feature packed version of this, or one with a gazillion setting, by all means make an issue detailing it.
 If it's something I find myself wanting AND it's viable for me to add I might just add it.
 If you create a pull request for it then I'll test it and if I like it merge it.
 - Due to the above bullet point there it no configureing this app.
 There are no setting for it or a config file.
 It just exists how it is.
 Feel free to edit it and change things how you want, I don't care.
 Just don't come complaining that there is no configuration.
 - Starting sometime in May 2024 I will be gone.
 I will return around 2 years later, in May 2026.
 During this time I will NOT do ANYTHING with this project.
 After this time, I may pick it back up, I may not.
 If someone would like to manage the project feel free to fork it and do so.
 Simply credit me as the original creator.

+## The Future of this Project

+- First off, read the last not in the above notes sections.

+- I am currently working on an AI assistant that will integrate with this app.

+- The assistant is not complete yet, and is not open source yet.
+However, it will be merged once (and hence become open source) once I've gotten it to a reasonabl state.

+- The integration will include voice support, as well as text support.

+- The assistant is meant to run entirely on CPU.
+It will be integrated in such a way that, unless you intend to interact with it, the assistant will not run, only load.
+This should keep performance up on older devices.

+- This is the reason for the recent refactor.